core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The possible use of a mode follows from the set parameters.

-* The Group Manager is not optional, but always present.
+* The Group Manager is always present; 'gm_cred' in the external_aad cannot be null anymore.

 * The authentication credential of the Group Manager can have a different format than that of the group members'.